wp-plugins/stock-ticker/readme.txt

 * developed JavaScript code for parsing stock data

 == Upgrade Notice ==

+= 0.1.2 =
+Because we changed default options to single wp_options entry, after upgrade old defaults should be transformed to single entry.

 = 0.1.1 =
 Fixed error for websites that run on PHP <5.3.0